Airis-T/ternairis_-101/README.md

 I do not claim to be the first one to come up with those gates (I would actually be surprised), and I admit I did not look long for if they were already thought of by someone else and given different names.
 But this is what we're gonna roll with from now on.

+### Theoretical analysis
 Now that we can switch around the truth values any way we want, let's see how they interact with each other.\
-This is a diagram that shows each node as an ordering of the truth values, connected by the gate that bridges the gap:
+This is a diagram that shows each node as an ordering of the truth values, connected by the gate that bridges the gap:\
 <img width="809" height="512" alt="image" src="https://github.com/user-attachments/assets/c4bf9e95-d10a-40e4-879e-68fd6ccb7286" />

 We can notice multiple things from this.